Sign In Register

 Is Laurel a Good Place to Live?

-Based on current data, Laurel receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, a highly educated population.
+Based on current data, Laurel receives an overall livability score of 3.2 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low crime rates, a highly educated population, abundant sunshine.
 Areas to be aware of include high housing costs, above-average unemployment.
-Laurel stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Laurel offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs